-Processing speed, visual learning, and memory are thought to be the most commonly affected areas in MS.
+Processing speed, visual learning, and memory are thought to be the most commonly affected cognitive functions in MS.

-The processes identified under ‘attention’ are very varied, and as such concrete conclusions about the effect of MS on attention, processes have been difficult to make.
+The processes identified under ‘attention’ vary significantly.
+As a result, concrete conclusions on the effect of MS on attention processes have been difficult to make.
 Maintaining sustained attention is typically affected, as well as the ability to multitask.

 Fatigue is also a factor that can affect attention processes, in particular, the ability to hold attention for long periods of time, but is often overlooked.

-Defined as the cognitive abilities necessary for goal-directed tasks and complex decision making and adaptation to changes in the environment, executive functioning is one of the less frequent deficits seen in patients with MS.
+Defined as the cognitive abilities necessary for goal-directed tasks, complex decision making, and adaptation to changes in the environment, executive functioning is one of the less frequent deficits seen in patients with MS.

 Executive tasks include:

-Deficits in fluency see patients struggle with both phonemic (letter and word fluency) and semantic fluency (word category fluency).
+Deficits in fluency can cause patients to struggle with both phonemic (letter and word fluency) and semantic fluency (word category fluency).
 Depression affects the measurement of executive functioning and should be taken into account when examining and interpreting a patient’s performance in executive functioning.

-A reduction in processing speed is the most common cognitive area affected by MS, and deficits are seen concurrently with other areas of decline.
-The effect on a patient’s working memory is less than on their processing speed there is a positive correlation between increased demand on working memory and deficits in processing speed.
+A reduction in processing speed is the most common cognitive area affected by MS, and deficits are seen concurrent with other areas of decline.
+Moreover, there is a positive correlation between increased demand for working memory and deficits in processing speed.

 A sensitive test of cognitive dysfunction is a paced auditory serial addition test (PASAT), which tests working memory that puts a high demand on a patient’s processing speed.

-Cognitive rehabilitation programs concentrate on improving attention and memory deficits and communication skills.
-Their effect has not been consistent, however, the programs available to provide a starting point from which to build further research to improve future rehabilitation.
+Cognitive rehabilitation programs concentrate on improving attention and memory deficits, as well as the patient's communication skills.
+Unfortunately, the effect of these programs has not been consistent.
+Despite this, available programs can provide a starting point from which to build further research to improve future rehabilitation.

-Disease-modifying therapies, drugs that change the MS disease course, have been explored to improve the cognitive effects of MS. Studies on disease-modifying therapies have not focused on cognitive improvement and therefore their benefits are difficult to determine.
+Disease-modifying therapies, which are drugs that change the MS disease course, have been explored to improve the cognitive effects of MS. Studies on disease-modifying therapies have not focused on cognitive improvement; therefore, their benefits on this symptom of MS are difficult to determine.

-Although MS mainly connected with a decline in motor skills, cognitive functions are commonly adversely affected by the disease, with long-term memory and information processing being the most affected areas.
+Although MS is mainly associated with a decline in motor skills, cognitive functions are commonly affected by the disease, with long-term memory and information processing being the most affected areas.

-There are currently few studies exploring the treatment of the cognitive deficits of MS. There are cognitive rehabilitation programs available, but their results have been varied with some studies showing no improvements at all.
-Pharmacological treatments have been explored but studies in this area had significant limitations, meaning their results are not concrete.
+There are currently a few studies exploring the treatment of the cognitive deficits of MS. Cognitive rehabilitation programs available; however, their results have been varied with some studies showing no improvements at all.
+Pharmacological treatments have been explored but studies in this area had significant limitations.

 As a whole, it is believed that further extensive research needs to be conducted in this area to develop the understanding of the disease course and development of effective treatments.